ramonsmits/NServiceBus.SimpleMonitoring/README.md

 ## Use cases

 Additional processing duration information about processed messages is written to the log.
 A threshold can be configured so that a **Warning** log entry will be written indicating that a message is still processing.
 For example, a message should take less then 10 seconds to be processed, if it takes longer a **Warning** log entry is written while the message is still being processed.
-Messages that hangs an endpoints can now already be identified.
-When a message completes processing its total processing duration is written to the log with level **Debug** but message that took more then the threshold will also be logged with log level **Warning**.
+Messages that hang an endpoint can now easily be identified.
+When a message completes processing its total processing duration is written to the log with level **Debug** but a message that took more then the threshold will also be logged with log level **Warning**.

 ## Log event examples